APImetrics/APIm-CLI/docs/config.md

 ## `apimetrics config project set`

-If you want to change the Project you are working on while logged in, you will need the ID of the Project.
-You can find this in the Project Settings under the Admin section.
-Run the following command, replacing abcproj with the Project ID:
+Change the Project the CLI is working in.
+Project IDs can be found in the Project Settings under the Admin section or you can scroll through your options by using the command `apimetrics config project set`.

 ```
 USAGE